brianhill/ancient-astronomy/index.md

-# Methods and Results of Ancient Astronomy &mdash; Syllabus
+# Methods and Results of Ancient Astronomy

 Fall 2023, Deep Springs College, Prof. [Brian Hill, https://brianhill.github.io](https://brianhill.github.io)

+## Syllabus

+A [PDF of the Syllabus](./AncientAstronomySyllabus.pdf) containing essentially the same information as is on these web pages.

 ## Overview